Submitted by jalestra_1029 on Aug 27,2018

 - Inform the HCAA of any changes and cancellations of the flight operations through your nominated agent

-The Greece TCO License is not required for the non-EU charter operators performing technical stops or ambulance flights.
-The ambulance flights, however, must be performed by a certified operator and the status STS/HOSP or STS/MEDEVAC must be clearly indicated in the ATC flight plan (section 18).
+Non-EU charter operators performing technical stops or ambulance flights are not subject to the above requirements.
+However, the ambulance flights must be performed by a certified operator and the status STS/HOSP or STS/MEDEVAC must be clearly indicated in the ATC flight plan (section 18).

 Business Aviation Newsfeed